• Skip to primary navigation

 • So flavorful: If you love Thai food, you will adore these!
 They are the perfect combination of sweet, savory and zingy, with just the right amount of spice.

 • Sustainable: Mussels are one of the best foods you can eat for the planet!
-Grown naturally, they don't require feed or chemicals for growth and they have minimal environmental impact.
+Grown naturally in sustainable farms, they don't require feed or chemicals for growth and they have minimal environmental impact, in fact, they can actually improve the environment by cleaning the ocean they are grown in.
+So, eat more to keep the seas clean!

-• One pot: Everything is all cooked in one pot on the stovetop, so clean up is a breeze!
+• One pot: Everything is all cooked in one pot on the stovetop, so even the clean up is a breeze!

 Ingredients